divDyn/r-package/README.md

 # Change log
 ## [0.2.4] - 2018.01.15
 ### Added
-- the the "oxw" method for the subseries() function for occurrence-weighted by list subsampling.
-Check out the examples for
+- the the "oxw" method for the subseries() function.
+This implements occurrence-weighted by list subsampling.

 ## [0.2.3] - 2018.01.08
 ### Added